8 Best Truly Free VPNs in 2023 — Fast and 100% Secure

 It’s tricky to find a free VPN that’s safe and works well — but I did it.
-There are many free VPNs that are outright dangerous, exposing you to malware and trackers.
+Many free VPNs are outright dangerous, exposing you to malware and trackers.
 Even when it passes the safety test, most free VPNs have data caps, are slow, or can’t unblock websites.

-My team and I tested over 100 VPNs out there, and I shortlisted the best free VPNs in 2022.
-Do keep in mind that no free VPN can match up to the performance of premium VPNs.
+I tested over 100 VPNs, and I shortlisted the best free VPNs in 2023.
+Do keep in mind that no free VPN can match the performance of premium VPNs.
 You’ll still need to put up with things like data limits and inconsistent speeds.

 If you want to save yourself the hassle, I recommend you try ExpressVPN risk-free.
 It isn’t free, but it’s the fastest and most reliable VPN I’ve used.
 It’s backed by a 30-day money-back guarantee (which is honored 100%), so you don’t have to worry about getting stuck with a VPN you don’t like.

 Quick Guide: Best Free VPNs You Can Trust in 2023

 - ExpressVPN — Top-tier security and privacy with blazing-fast speeds on its global network of 3000+ servers.
 Try ExpressVPN risk-free!

 - CyberGhost — Optimized servers for streaming and torrenting but only free for 45 days.